She sometimes went by the name Moses on the Underground Railroad, which meant pro-slavery terrorists in America often were searching for a man.

 The Al Yamamah deal resulted from the reluctance of the U.S. Congress in the early 1980s to allow sales of major combat aircraft to Saudi Arabia, fearing they may be used against Israel.

 General reporting about the 1980s may call out a “reluctance of the U.S. Congress” to sell arms, and I often see talk about Thatcher’s “intent to create jobs” (lining the pockets of her own son) by selling arms into brutally repressive regimes.
+Andrew Feinstein even goes so far in his book “The Shadow World” to phrase the deals like this (p91):

 To help, I’ll give a couple examples of what money laundering and arms trade accountability has looked like for Mark Thatcher.